 Every Journey Begins with a Single Step

-Would you like to see leaders and members in your church or ministry reach unchurched people in your community with these kinds of gospel-spreading engagements?
+Would you like to see leaders and members in your church, ministry or school reach unchurched people in your community with these kinds of gospel-spreading engagements?
 If so, please visit our Training and Certification Program to learn how our RW Instructor training can prepare you to teach RW in a wide variety of settings in your community.